OmegaBlockchain/omegacoin/doc/BLOCKCHAIN_READINESS.md

 Tracks which Omega daemon capabilities have been confirmed on live nodes.

-**Last audit:** 2026-03-20 — two peered nodes running omega-qt with SMSG.
+**Last audit:** 2026-04-01 — testnet nodes running omegad 0.20.3 with SMSG, topic channels, and room RPCs.

 Status legend: 🟢 confirmed | 🟡 partially confirmed | 🔴 not yet tested | ⚠️ pending